 - (Packet) idle mode

 - Packet transfer mode

-- Dedicated mode (see 04.18)
+- Dedicated mode (see 3GPP TS 44.018)

 For a mobile station that supports DTM class A mode of operation, there is an additional RR mode: dual transfer mode.
-This mode can only be entered via a packet request procedure while in dedicated mode (see 04.18).
+This mode can be entered via a packet request procedure while in dedicated mode or RR connection establishment procedure while in packet transfer mode (see 3GPP TS 44.018 and 44.060).